NERC-CEH/DSFP-PyExplorer/README.md

 * ```LDAPATH: "lda/"``` - File path to save the lda data/plots
 * ```LDACLASS: "Species group"``` - Categorical variable to use as the basis of the linear discriminant analysis.

+## ```python kmeans.py config.yaml```

+This script clusters compounds based on their presence or absence across samples within a collection.
+The algorithm first filters compounds based on a data completeness threshold, and then checks that complements of these filtered compounds exist in the data (i.e. there is at least one pair (A,B) such that when compound A is present in samples compound B is not).
+This vastly reduces the size of the dataset, allowing computationally intensive kmeans clustering to be performed on this filtered data.
+The script returns a csv and graphic of these filtered compounds and their cluster groups.

+The ```config.yaml``` file contains the following relevant parameters:
+* ```COLLECTION_ID: 2380``` - Which collection ID to analyse.
+* ```KMEANS_PATH: "kmeans/"``` - File path to save the csv and plots to.
+* ```KMEANS_P: 0.4``` - The completeness threshold to use.
+The threshold X is set as (P < X < 1-P).
+Reducing the value of P will increase the amount of compound in the analysis.
+Max value is 0.5.
+* ```KMEANS_CLUSTERS: 2``` - The number of kmeans clusters to fit
+* ```HUE: 'Instrument setup used'``` - Column of the metadata file to colour the rows in the plot by.
+* ```SUBSET: "Instrument type"``` - Whether to subset the data before performing kmeans.
+Set to ```none``` to do kmeans on all the data.

 ## ```susdat.py```